grzesk075/NodeJsSandbox/README.md

 > npm install

+> npm test

 > npm start

 > npm stop

+Scripts named test, start and stop must be defined in package.json file.

 It's also possible to publish your package to the world and to make it searchable by `npm search` or more convinient way on [several pages like this one](http://npmsearch.com/).
 The license has to be public.

 You can also deploy your web application on cloud (e.g. Azure) or on Docker, or create desktop application with e.g. Electron framework.

+The top IDEs for development of Node.js based web applications are:
+* WebStorm from JetBrains (paid),
+* Visual Studio Code from Microsoft (free),
+* Eclipse with nodeclipse plugin (free),
+* Cloud9 from Amazon (in cloud free for non-commercial use).